A likelihood-based approach for multivariate categorical response regression in high dimensions: Computation

-for all $\beta$ with equality when $\beta = \beta^{(t)}.$ That is, the right hand side of the above is a \textit{majorizing} function of $\mathcal{F}_{\lambda, \gamma}$ at $\beta^{(t)}$.
+for all $\beta$ with equality when $\beta = \beta^{(t)}.$ That is, the right hand side of the above is a majorizing function of $\mathcal{F}_{\lambda, \gamma}$ at $\beta^{(t)}$.
 Hence, if we obtain the $(t+1)$th iterate of $\beta$ with

 the majorize-minimize principle \citep{lange2016mm} ensures that $\mathcal{F}_{\lambda, \gamma}(\beta^{(t+1)}) \leq \mathcal{F}_{\lambda, \gamma}(\beta^{(t)}).$ Thus, to solve \eqref{eq:estimator}, we propose to iteratively solve \eqref{eq:majorizing_update}.
-It is well known that the sequence of iterates generated by an accelerated version of this procedure (see Algorithm 1) converge to their optimal values at a quadratic rate when $s^{(t)} > 0$ is fixed to be smaller than $1/L$ with $L$ being the Lipschitz constant of $\nabla \tilde{\mathcal{G}}$.
+It is well known that the sequence of objective function values at the iterates generated by an accelerated version of this procedure (see Algorithm \ref{alg1}) converges to the optimal value at a rate of $O(1/t^2)$ when $s^{(t)}$ is chosen via backtracking line search (see 10. of Algorithm \ref{alg1}).
 For example, see \citet{beck2009fast} or Section 4.2 of \citet{parikh2014proximal} and references therein.

 After some algebra, we can write \eqref{eq:majorizing_update} as